What is IPL?

 How Does IPL Work?

-Our IPL Photofacial utilizes Intense Pulsed Light for a gentle treatment that is safe, painless, and requires no significant recovery time.
+Our Los Angeles IPL Photofacial utilizes Intense Pulsed Light for a gentle treatment that is safe, painless, and requires no significant recovery time.
 IPL delivers light through a crystal head into the skin to target the undesirable tissue, and leaves the surrounding tissue unharmed.
 The device is able to be selective because the light it emits is only absorbed by brown or red colored tissue.
 The uncolored tissue next to target lesions remains unaffected.
 When light is absorbed by tissue, it heats up the cells.
 The procedure consists of raising the temperature of the targeted area high enough to damage the lesion cells, without damaging the epidermis and surrounding tissue.
 The process is gradual and, therefore, more gentle than traditional laser therapies.

 Candidates for IPL in Los Angeles